MecatronicaUSB/uwimageproc/modules/videostrip/README.md

-## Project: uwimageproc
+# Project: uwimageproc
 # Module: videostrip

 Module that extracts frames from video for 2D mosaic or 3D model reconstruction.
 It estimates the overlap among frames by computing the homography matrix.
-Current OpenCV implementation uses GPU acceleration for feature detection and matching through CUDA library.
+Current OpenCV 3.2 implementation uses GPU acceleration for feature detection and matching through CUDA library.
+The provided **cmake** file autodetect if CUDA is present, and enable GPU support.

 ## Getting Started

 ### Prerequisites